top of page

 “There is happiness in life, happiness in friendship, happiness of a family, happiness in a healthy body and mind, ...but when one loses them, there is suffering."
 Dhammapada, (San Francisco State University, n.d.).

 Proper nutrition is offered by many, many, maaannny diet programs.
 According to the USDA guidelines, caloric needs change with age and activity level, but, a specific number of calories are needed for the human body to function optimally, (nih.gov, 2013).
 Too little is not enough.
 Too much is more than enough.
-We all know too much cake is too much cake, but a little is ok.
-(Laughter…I hope).
+We all know too much cake is too much cake, but a little is ok..

-Normal range for adult females is 1600 to 2400 calories daily.
+The normal range for adult females is 1600 to 2400 calories daily.

-Normal range for adult males is 2000 to 3000 calories daily.
+The normal range for adult males is 2000 to 3000 calories daily.

 • Meditation builds resilience – “a sense of control over” and “filled…with…calm”